Amitamaru/spring_mvc_project/README.md

 # spring_mvc_project

-This is spring boot CRUD mvc application
+This is a spring boot CRUD MVC application where you can create, modify, and delete users.
+Which is shown in the table  in view

-To start application run it in Docker<br/>
+To start the application run it in Docker<br/>
 docker-compose up (port:8081)<br/>
-Can run from ide but need to connect to db
+Can run from ide but needs to connect to DB